iwanders/micro_hap/README.md

   only real trouble errors are bubbled up to the calling code.
 - The `InternalError` is internal, some of its values end up being HAP protocol status results, others end up bubbling through to the user application like `InterfaceError`.
+- Only a single controller can be connected at a time.

 ## Todo / Improvements
 - ~Clean up error handling.n (snafu / thiserror?)~